-Even before taking the Series 7 exam, practitioners must pass the Securities Industry Essentials (SEI) exam.
+Even before taking the Series 7 Exam, practitioners must pass the SIE Exam.
 According to FINRA, this exam “assesses a candidate’s knowledge of basic securities industry information, including concepts fundamental to working in the industry, such as types of products and their risks; the structure of the securities industry markets, regulatory agencies and their functions and prohibited practices.”

 If you’re looking to work with a financial advisor, you may be confused by the different types of licenses and certifications they hold.
 Below, we list some common ones as well as what these credentials allow advisors to do.

-- Series 31: Permits advisors to sell managed futures, which are pooled commodities futures.
+- Series 31: This permits advisors to sell managed futures, which are pooled commodities futures.

-- Series 26: Allows practitioners to supervise those who sell funds, variable annuities and life insurance
+- Series 26: This allows practitioners to supervise those who sell funds, variable annuities and life insurance.

-- Series 24: Required to manage branch activities at a broker-dealer
+- Series 24: This is required to manage branch activities at a broker-dealer.

-- Series 6: Allows professionals to sell packaged investment products like mutual funds, variable annuities and unit investment trusts (UITs).
+- Series 6: This allows professionals to sell packaged investment products, like mutual funds, variable annuities and unit investment trusts (UITs).

-- Series 3: Permits brokers to sell commodity futures contracts, generally considered among the riskiest publicly traded investments.
+- Series 3: This permits brokers to sell commodity futures contracts, generally considered among the riskiest publicly traded investments.

 Tips on Searching for a Financial Advisor

 - When it comes to seeking a financial advisor, licenses aren’t everything.
 Some also have special certifications that help them stand above the pack.
-One of the most advanced ones is the certified financial planner (CFP) designation.
-These people work under a fiduciary standard, which means they must conduct business to uphold your best interests at all times.
+One of the most popular ones is the certified financial planner (CFP) designation.